-Constitution of the VIIth Republic, 25 November 2010
+Constitution of the VIIth Republic 25 November 2010 As Amended to 14 December 2011

-Translated by Maria del Carmen Gress
+Translated by Maria del Carmen Gress & J.J.
+Ruchti

-William S. Hein & Co., Inc. Buffalo, New York 2011 This translation is based on the official French text published in the Journal Officel de la République du Niger, 77th Year, 29 November 2010, Special No. 19, as made available at the web site of the National Consultative Council of the Republic of Niger: http://conseilconsultatif-niger.org/images/stories/constviirep.pdf
+William S. Hein & Co., Inc. Getzville, New York 2016

+This translation is based on the official French text published in the Journal Officel de la République du Niger, 77th Year, 29 November 2010, Special No. 19, as made available at the web site of the National Consultative Council of the Republic of Niger: http://conseilconsultatif-niger.org/images/stories/constviirep.pdf